 As a Master 11 Lifepath (The Spiritual Messenger) in numerology, I’ve often been used by Spirit to bring light and truth to complex and painful situations.
 I realised this after training in Holistic counselling and becoming a psychic reader.
 Find your lifepath

 Throughout my life, I’ve always attracted people, businesses and families in transition, who need monumental help.
 For this reason, I joke that my lifepath should be called a Master 11 ‘Don’t Shoot The Messenger’, given the amount of whistleblowing I’ve done in my 35 years on the planet.

 Bullying can be defined as: repeated, aggressive behaviour that someone uses to create distress and fear in another person.

-Having been bullied, and at times, the bully in life, I’d like to share with you some ideas on overcoming bullying .
-It’s a hard cycle to break, but the journey is worth it.
-As long as you engage in power struggles with other Souls, you will never have the energy to reach your potential and live up to your lifepath (find your lifepath here).
+Having been bullied, and at times, the bully, I’d like to share with you some ideas on overcoming this cycle.
+It’s hard to break, but the journey is worth it.
+As long as you engage in power struggles, you will never have the energy to reach your potential and fulfil your purpose.

 Have faith and integrity.